mpolitano/bounded-exhaustive-api/README.md

 docker run -it beapi:latest /bin/bash
 ```

+For Install in macOS running on Apple CPU follow the instructions [here](appleCPUInstall.md)

 **Note**: To make a local installation and compile from sources follow the instructions in
 [How to build BEAPI from source code](buildBEAPI.md) section.